bino-ocle/.github/profile/README.md

 <h1 align="center">Hi 👋, we are Binoocle</h1>
-<h3 align="center">An AI company focused on building solutions in NLP, computer vision</h3>
+<h3 align="center">An AI company focused on building solutions in NLP, computer vision and blockchain</h3>

 - 🔭 we are currently working on **Mirrooor**